Four Scenes from the Life of the Buddha - Birth of the Buddha - Kushan dynasty, late 2nd to early 3rd century AD, Gandhara

 Hadda, located near the modern city of Jalalabad, was once a major center of Buddhist learning and art.
 The site is home to numerous stupas and monasteries, as well as a vast collection of sculptures that depict scenes from Hindu and Buddhist mythology.
 These sculptures, many of which are now housed in museums around the world, provide a vivid glimpse into the region’s artistic and religious heritage.

-image 10 15 Buddhist & Hindu Kingdoms of Afghanistan: A Pre-Islamic History
+image 10 15 Rise and Fall of The Buddhist & Hindu Kingdoms of Afghanistan

 Tapa Shotor, Sarvastivadin monastery near HaddaAfghanistan (The site of Tapa Shotor was destroyed by arson and looted in 1992)